SwissDataScienceCenter/renku/docs/docs/02-admins/02-installation/01-requirements.md

 ## Kubernetes or Openshift

-It is recomended to have a maintained version that is either actively supported or has maintenance support.
+It is recommended to have a maintained version that is either actively supported or has maintenance support.
 Older versions may work but it is not safe operating Kubernetes versions that are unsupported.